niftools/max_nif_plugin/MaxNifPlugins_Readme.txt

       0.2.11 (Experimental Release)
       -----
     o All
+      - Please note that this is most an experimental release!
       - Update to latest version of Niflib
       - Introduce gmax importer/exporter
       - Introduce build for max 4.2

+    o Exporter
+      - Introduce bhkRigidBody export for Box

       0.2.10
       -----